parashivbrl/gltf-glb-importer-for-maya-docs/docs/importing_gltf_glb_file.md

 2. **Select the file**: Click on the desired glTF/glb file in the file list

-3. **Configure import options**: Adjust the settings in the Options panel according to your needs
+3. **Configure import options**: Adjust the settings in the Options panel's File specific options section according to your needs

 4. **Import**: Click the **Import** button to begin the import process